 There are some situations where the combination of a practice and a building sale does make sense.
 Here are a few examples:

 C. Done With It All – it’s a simple, but powerful reason.
 You want to be done with practice, done with being a building owner, landlord – everything.
 Perhaps you want to completely “cash out” because you are moving across the country and don’t want to be involved in a long-distance relationship with the buyer who is now your tenant.
 Or because you don’t want the hassles involved with building management or ownership.

 D. The Most Appealing Option — the final way a building + practice sale combo generally makes sense is when it is the most appealing option.
 Many times, this is because the sale of the practice alone is not appealing enough to the buyer or the bank.
 Or frankly, not appealing at all.
 But the practice and the real estate combined makes sense.

 Need More guidance on your chiropractic practice sale or transition?
-Check out our upcoming FREE WEBINAR: Sell, Switch or Slow Down – How to Maximize the Value of Your Chiropractic Practice Sale & Minimize Costly Mistakes.
+Check out our upcoming FREE CHIROPRACTIC PRACTICE SALE & TRANSITION WEBINARS